 4. Stay Healthy

 Recovery is all about your health.
 Drugs and alcohol take a pretty serious toll on the body, and eliminating them will dramatically improve your health.
 Keep the momentum going by improving other aspects of your health as well.
 Eat better by eating fruits, vegetables, lean protein, and whole wheat.
 It would help if you also exercised a couple of times a week.
 This could be the start of a health journey that could put you in better shape than you’ve ever been.

 5. Celebrate Milestones

 Getting out of recovery is only the beginning.
 You still have a long way to go, and you want to put yourself in the best position possible to succeed.
 With a good treatment plan and a positive environment, you can stay sober.
-Learn more about how to get and stay sober by calling today.
+Learn more about how to get and stay sober by contacting Design for Change Recovery today.